 |

-Recent antisemitic incidents across the Netherlands, including chants calling for violence against Jews, public displays of support for Hamas, marches featuring individuals dressed as terrorists, and explosions targeting Jewish institutions, have raised serious concern among Jewish communities and authorities.
+A recent surge of antisemitic incidents across the Netherlands, including calls for violence, public displays of support for Hamas, marches with demonstrators dressed as terrorists, and a series of explosions at Jewish institutions, have put the country’s Jewish population on edge, particularly in Amsterdam, the center of Dutch Jewish life.

 Dear Mayor Halsema,